Competitive Coaching Staff

 - Numerous winners, medalists, and finalists at the Ontario Provincial Championships

-In Tristan's first year as Head Coach:
+In Tristan's first two years as Head Coach:

 Tristan is excited to take pre-competitive athletes, foster their development through age group and senior level swimming, and prepare them for university athletics and life beyond the pool deck.
 He is looking forward to building a culture of excellence, and developing the next wave of great athletes and great people at Lakeshore Swim Club.